RizhaoCai/PyTorch_ONNX_TensorRT/README.md

 # PyTorch_ONNX_TensorRT
 A tutorial that show how could you build a TensorRT engine from a PyTorch Model with the help of ONNX.
-Please kindly star this project if it helps you.
+Please kindly star this project if you feel it helpful.

 # Environment